dorian-adams/dorian-adams/README.md

 ## Hi! 👋 I'm Dorian Adams
-Hi!
-I’m a third-year Computer Science major with a concentration in Software Engineering.
-I am passionate about creating innovative applications and love facing new challenges.

 Currently, I am focusing on developing web applications with Python and Django.
 However, I am well-versed in many programming languages and can quickly learn new ones.